projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

                   PU L#2 (P#1)
                   PU L#3 (P#3)

 #.
-Similary bandwidth control is per-core (not per LP), so max delay values of per-LP CLOS is applied to the core.
-If HT is turned on, don’t place high priority threads on sibling LP running lower priority threads.
+Bandwidth control is per-core (not per LP), so max delay values of per-LP CLOS is applied to the core.
+If HT is turned on, don’t place high priority threads on sibling LPs running lower priority threads.

 #.
-Based on scenario, build the ACRN hypervisor and copy the artifact ``acrn.efi`` to the
+Based on our scenario, build the ACRN hypervisor and copy the artifact ``acrn.efi`` to the
    ``/boot/EFI/acrn`` directory.
 If needed, update the devicemodel ``acrn-dm`` as well in ``/usr/bin`` directory. see :ref:`getting-started-building` for building instructions.

    .. code-block:: none

       $ make hypervisor BOARD=apl-up2 FIRMWARE=uefi